harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 sidebar_position: 2
 ---

-This topic provides detailed information about the different types of user profiles and the specific license requirements for accessing and using Harness Self-Managed Enterprise Edition.
+This topic provides detailed information about the different types of user profiles for Harness Self-Managed Enterprise Edition.

 There are four user profiles for Harness Self-Managed Enterprise Edition.

-- Demo
+- **Demo:** This profile is used for demonstration purposes to allow you to test Harness Self-Managed Enterprise Edition before onboarding.
+This profile enables you to run up to four simultaneous executions across two modules, CI and CD.
-- Small
+- **Small:** This profile is for up to 200 users.
-- Medium
+- **Medium:** This profile is for up to 1000.
-- Large
+- **Large:** This profile is for up to 3000.

 ## Profile size and module execution details